CorAna performs correspondence analysis

 InertiaRows |

-$I$-by-$2$ matrix containing absolute and relative contribution of each row to total inertia.
-The inertia of a point is the squared distance of point $d_i^2$ to the centroid.
-The absolute contribution of a point to total inertia is the inertia of the point multiplied by the point mass.
+$I$-by-$2$ matrix containing absolute and relative contribution of each row to TotalInertia.
+The inertia of a point is the squared distance of point $d_i^2$ to the centroid multiplied by its point mass (and is given in the first column).
+The sum of the inertia of the points is the total inertia.
+The relative contribution of each row is the absolute contribution of each row divided by the TotalInertia (and is given in the second column).
 1st column = absolute contribution of each row to TotalInertia.
 The sum of values of the first column is equal to TotalInertia; 2nd column = relative contribution of each row to TotalInertia.
 The sum of the values of the second column is equal to 1. |

 InertiaCols |

 $J$-by-$2$ matrix containing absolute and relative contribution of each column to total inertia.
-The inertia of a point is the squared distance of point $d_i^2$ to the centroid.
-The absolute contribution of a point to total inertia is the inertia of the point multiplied by the point mass.
+The inertia of a point is the squared distance of point $d_i^2$ to the centroid multiplied by the mass (and is given in the first column).
+The sum of the inertia of the points is the total inertia.
+The relative contribution of each row is the absolute contribution of each row divided by the TotalInertia (and is given in the second column).
 1st column = absolute contribution of each column to TotalInertia.
 The sum of values of the first column is equal to TotalInertia; 2nd column = relative contribution of each column to TotalInertia.
 The sum of values of the second column is equal to 1. |

 Point2InertiaRows |